-St. Joe Limestone Member (Lower Mississippian, Kinderhookian, Osagean) - Consists of medium to coarsely crystalline and fine-grained thin-bedded limestone.
-These units are recognized as Formations in Missouri as follows: Bachelor, Compton, Northview and Pierson, respectively from oldest to youngest.
-These same units can be recognized in the St. Joe Limestone Member in Arkansas.
+St. Joe Limestone Member (Lower Mississippian, Kinderhookian, Osagean) Consists of medium to coarsely crystalline or fine-grained thin-bedded limestone and shale.
+Individual units are recognized as Formations in Missouri as follows: Bachelor, Compton, Northview and Pierson, respectively from oldest to youngest.
+These same units are recognized in the St. Joe Limestone Member in northwest Arkansas.
 This limestone contains numerous caves, sinkholes, and springs.
 Ranges from 20-40 feet (6-12 m) thick.